KYU49/PSnapOCR/README.md

 ## How to Use
 ### For Phython Users
-* Download and unzip the "PSnapOCR.zip" from the above file list (Click "View code" if hidden)
+* Download and unzip the "[PSnapOCR.zip](../../releases/latest/download/PSnapOCR.zip)".
 * Install OpenCV to your Python (Anaconda user can install it by the following command)

 `